We use some terms throughout this Appendix that have specific meanings. They are as follows:

 If following a transfer to another ISA manager we receive dividends, interest or any other amount on your behalf, we will send those sums to the new ISA manager unless the amount is less than £50, in which case we will send the amount directly to your Nominated Bank Account.

 Download this form and complete each section.
 Then save the form as a PDF, and email it to us at email@example.com.

 One you've done that, you can open your ISA via the app.
 Don't worry if you have contributed to another ISA in the current tax year, just make sure not to add to your Freetrade ISA until the transfer completes - see the next section for details on that.

 Due to the current climate around COVID-19 and current high demand for transfers, the transfer process may be slightly delayed.

 We'll let you know when we receive your form.
+This will be within three working days.
 We’ll then contact your existing provider to arrange the transfer, and we'll check if they'll accept the form electronically.
 Although Freetrade does accept electronic forms, some brokers may require a wet signature, so we can't guarantee the process can be done fully electronically.
 We'll do our best.

 The transfer process can take four to six weeks.
 There’s no need to contact us during this process.
 We’ll let you know when it’s complete.